rrumale/machine-learning-live-labs/oml-services-v2/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

 * Login to OML Machine Learning User Interface in Autonomous Database

   Access the Oracle Machine Learning Notebooks link and connect with the credentials that we created earlier.
-In our case the credentials are:
+In our case, the credentials are:
     - Username: **OMLUSER**
     - Password: **Welcome12345**